microsoft/code-with-engineering-playbook/team-agreements/definition-of-ready/readme.md

 ### Examples of ready checklist items:

-- The description had enough details and input values mandatory in the implementation.
+* [ ] Does the description have the details and input values required to implement the user story?
-- The user story contained a clear and a complete acceptance criteria.
+* [ ] Does the user story have clear and complete acceptance criteria?
-- The user story addressed the business view
+* [ ] Does the user story address the business need?
-- The acceptance criteria could be measured
+* [ ] Can we measure the acceptance criteria?

 ## Who writes it

 The ready checklist can be written by a Product Owner in agreement with the development team and the scrum master.

-## When a Definition of Ready needs an update
+## When should a Definition of Ready be updated

-You can update or change the definition of ready anytime the scrum team observes that there are missing information in the user stories that recurrently impact the good evolution of the planning and that recurrent information was not in the checklist.
+Update or change the definition of ready anytime the scrum team observes that there are missing information in the user stories that recurrently impacts the planning.

 ## What should be avoided

-It is desirable that the ready checklist can apply to two or more user stories.
-We discourage you of including in your ready checklist any detail that make the ready checklist to become one of a kind and too specific for a single user story.
-This may lead to a 1:1 relationship between the user story and the checklist, what may delay the process of writing good user stories.
+The ready checklist should contain items that apply broadly.
+Don't include items or details that only apply to one or two user stories.
+This may become an overhead when writing the user stories.